omeka/classic-enduser/docs/Plugins/Geolocation.md

 Don't forget to save your changes.

-## Viewing items on the public map
+## View a public map

-Visitors to your Omeka site may use a map to browse through all of your geolocated items.
+Visitors to your Omeka site can now use a map to browse through all of your geolocated items.

 When configuring the plugin, if you selected "Add Link to Map on Items/Browse Navigation," a "Browse Map" link will be added automatically to the secondary navigation on the `items/browse` page.